ryandhasgit/Comedy/Dikkers/Accountability/Oct Accountability.md

 chris kelly
 #takeaway

-you should do your two-woman show in LA, more traction than Utah
+you should do your two-woman show in LA, more traction than Utah whoopie got her start that way it should be dramatically structured with an arc people usually do lots of characters, light story stuf can be sketch oriented but should be connective tissue anything with feature length should have strcuture could be loose you could look at youtube for these formats (two woman show)

 ## My Notes
 one form of comedy can be a vehicle to success elsewhere